All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Choosing the right weight loss approach is a personal decision that should be made in consultation with qualified healthcare providers.
 Each option offers distinct advantages and considerations that must be weighed against your individual circumstances, health status, and goals.

-If you're considering GLP-1 medications, FormBlends offers a comprehensive physician assessment to determine if these treatments are appropriate for your situation.
+If you're considering GLP-1 medications, FormBlends offers a thorough physician assessment to determine if these treatments are appropriate for your situation.
 Our medical team provides ongoing supervision, lifestyle counseling, and support throughout your weight loss process.

 Remember that successful weight loss is a marathon, not a sprint.
 The best approach is the one you can safely maintain long-term with appropriate medical supervision and support.
-Take time to research your options, consult with healthcare providers, and choose the path that aligns with your health goals and lifestyle preferences.
+Take time to research your options, consult with healthcare providers, and choose the path that matches your health goals and lifestyle preferences.

 Sources & References

 1. Hales CM, Carroll MD, Fryar CD, Ogden CL.
 Prevalence of Obesity and Severe Obesity Among Adults: United States, 2017-2018.
 NCHS Data Brief.
-2020;(360):1-8.
+2020.(360):1-8.

 2. Marso SP, Daniels GH, Brown-Frandsen K, et al. Liraglutide and Cardiovascular Outcomes in Type 2 Diabetes.
 N Engl J Med.
 2016;375(4):311-322.